0cjs/sedoc/ee/dc-power.md

 - [Upcycling of Spent NiMH Battery Material—Reconditioned Battery Alloys Show Faster Activation and Reaction Kinetics than Pristine Alloys][PMC7288010]
+- YouTube: bigclivedotcom, [Simple NiMH battery charger (with PCB files)][wVnAH17f4jg].
+Schematic at 1:04.
+20-30 mA charge current from USB PSU, w/diodes to prevent backfeed so you can parallel as many of these as you like. +5V → 1N400X →  (120R | LED → 120R) → cell → GND.

 ### Lithium-Ion and Lithium-Polymer Cells